Hamas Cryptocurrency Donations Update | Seizures by Israel’s National Bureau for Counter Terror Financing (NBCTF)

 CipherTrace further analyzed al-Ikhwa and other extremist group clusters to identify additional connections to the NBCTF seizures.

 Donations sent to al-Ikhwa and Leave an Impact Before Departure (LIBD) in 2019 were ultimately sent to al-Qaeda controlled addresses before being deposited into an identified global exchange.
-The deposit An address is a cryptographic key that "owns" bitcoins.
-This...
+The deposit In a cryptocurrency context, an address is a cryptographic k...
 More at this exchange is linked to Mahmoud Madhat Ahmed Baroud, according to the NBCTF seizure notice.

 CipherTrace Intelligence continues to monitor the donation funds which remained in private wallets or other addresses that had not yet moved.